DART-LLM: Dependency-Aware Multi-Robot Task Decomposition and Execution using Large Language Models: Problem Formulation

 \section{Problem Formulation}

-This section presents the foundational mathematical concepts of the DART-LLM system, including the definitions of robot sets, associated skills, task decomposition, team formation, and navigation functions essential for task execution.
+This section presents the foundational mathematical concepts of the DART-LLM system.
+We formalize the definitions of robot sets and their associated skills, team formation with collaborative skill enhancement, task decomposition into sub-tasks with temporal and dependency relationships, and the skill library essential for task execution.